rackerlabs/technical-blog/_posts/2020-05-27-business-process-automation-saves-the-day.md

 ![]({% asset_path 2020-05-27-business-process-automation-saves-the-day/Picture1.png %})

-This diagram highlights the ecosystem that enables our automation team's Process Engineering Group (PEG) to execute world-class vulnerability management, device EOL automation, and in partnership with our Global Datacenter Infrastructure teams, world-class Physical Migration services.
+This diagram highlights the ecosystem that enables our Automation team's Process Engineering Group (PEG) to execute world-class vulnerability management, device end-of-life (EOL) automation, and in partnership with our Global Data Center Infrastructure teams, world-class physical migration services.

 By the end of 2019, the PEG team automated 270,540 hours of previously manual work and provided other support capabilities that we couldn't hire enough people